PJWalker/daggerheart/content/Recipes/Minor Health Potion Recipe.md

 publish: "true"
 tags: [Recipe]
 ---
-As a downtime move, you can use a drop of blood and a [[Manafold bloom]] to craft a Minor Health Potion.
+As a downtime move, you can use a drop of blood and a [[Manafold]] to craft a Minor Health Potion.